Parlendir/uptobox_ddl_script/README.md

 This short bash script allows, from console, cron, synology user scheduled tasks.... to download from uptobox.com with your premium account.

 Here is how it works :

+1. You configure this script to use a file as a source, your download folder and your uptobox premium account token
+2. You create a cronjob / scheduled task
+3. You grab some links from uptobox
+4. You put these links in the source file, somewhere easy for you to update
+5. The script reads the file, download targets and empties the source file while producing a simple log
+6. Rince and repeat from 3. to 5. :)

 The variables are :